knowledge-base:general:remote-access:vnc

 2. Press 2 to be sent a passcode via SMS

-3. Enter a passcode generated by the DUP app on your device
+3. Enter a passcode generated by the DUO app on your device

 4. You will be logged into a standard desktop session on the selected system.
 In most cases, this will be a version of the Gnome environment: